You Light Up My Life (song): LeAnn Rimes version

 LeAnn Rimes released her own version of "You Light Up My Life" as a single in 1997, 20 years after Boone's version was released, and on the same record label, the Warner Bros.
 Records label's Curb Records label.
-Her version fared modestly by comparison to the original at radio (No. 34 Pop, No. 48 Country).
+Her version fared modestly by comparison to the original at radio (No. 48 Country).
 However, her single was certified gold and was the title track to her No. 1 pop and country album, You Light Up My Life: Inspirational Songs.